harness/developer-hub/docs/platform/11_Triggers/shared/variables-not-supported.md

-:::info note
+:::info important
-Harness variable expressions are not supported in triggers for pipeline or stage expressions.
+Harness variable expressions are not supported in triggers for pipeline or stage variables.
 :::